TatianaFokina/a11y-blog/src/en/articles/css-media-features-for-a11y/index.md

 Who uses the setting:

 - People with visual impairments.
-For example, people with glaucoma.
+For example, people with glaucoma
-- People with migraines and headaches.
+- People with migraines and headaches
-- Users with old or poor-quality displays.
+- Users with old or poor-quality displays
 - Other users who lack contrast levels due to lighting.

 macOS and iOS have an Increased Contrast Mode.
 It increases the difference between shades of grey and makes the borders of elements clearer.